+DFDL provides to avoid this repetitiveness.

 What DFDL is not

 DFDL maps data from a non-XML representation to an instance of an information set.
 This can be thought of as a data transformation.
 However, DFDL is not intended to be a general transformation language and, in particular, DFDL does not intend to provide a mechanism to map data to arbitrary XML models.
 There are two specific limitations on the data models that DFDL can work to: